 Antarctica and New Zealand

 Explorations to Antarctica from New Zealand are adventures to the most remote regions on the planet.
-Midway between Oceana and Antarctica are the New Zealand’s Sub Antarctic Islands, home to a huge variety of penguin species congregating in vast colonies and are visited on Macquarie, Snares and Stewart islands on a New Zealand and Antarctica Expedition or on the New Zealand by Sea: East Coast Expedition that follows the east coast of New Zealand with a stop that includes Doubtful Sound and Thompson Sound, home to fiordland crested penguin colonies.
+Midway between Oceana and Antarctica are the New Zealand’s Sub Antarctic Islands, home to a huge variety of penguin species congregating in vast colonies and are visited on Macquarie, Snares and Stewart islands on a National Geographic Epic Antarctica or on the New Zealand by Sea: East Coast Expedition that follows the east coast of New Zealand with a stop that includes Doubtful Sound and Thompson Sound, home to fiordland crested penguin colonies.

 The Antarctic Peninsula & Weddell Sea